josebaptista/HumHub-Codeit/README.md

 Open **codeit/views/main/index.php** and check if the path fit Your system settings.
 Maybe You have installed HumHub into a subfolder then the URL should be something like: src="/**your subfolder name**/themes/ide/index.php" Find the code at line 12.

+**Note:** I personaly run into a little problem after I tried to uninstall the module.
+I know no solution so far and would be happy if you give me some adwise how to solv that problem.
+Thank You!

 How to change login name and password:
 --------------------------------------